 • USMA: United States Motorsports Association

-Joe Sage - Publisher/Executive Editor: Joe is CEO and Creative Director of AdZone Arizona LLC, comprising two business units: a publishing group including Arizona Driver Magazine, plus Arizona Flyer Magazine, Arizona Rider Magazine and Arizona Boater Magazine (which appear as features or sections in Arizona Driver Magazine at this time); and also AdZone Arizona LLC.
-Joe’s career in advertising, publication design and media planning has served clients in tourism, resorts, lodging, events, motorsports, manufacturing and importing, heavy industrial construction, and other categories for over 30 years.
-Arizona Driver Magazine combines Joe’s experience in marketing, demographic analysis, media planning and logistics, as well as publication design, prepress and printing.
-Joe can be reached via "Contacts,"above, or on Facebook at the magazine's page.
+Joe Sage - Publisher/Executive Editor: Joe is CEO and Creative Director of AdZone Arizona LLC, comprising two business units: a publishing group including Arizona Driver Magazine, plus Arizona Flyer Magazine, Arizona Rider Magazine and Arizona Boater Magazine (which appear as features or sections in Arizona Driver Magazine at this time); social media for Arizona Driver Magazine, as well as Texas Driver Magazine and Northwest Driver Magazine, with more titles for future expansion; and AdZone Arizona LLC, the umbrella for the automotive publications and Joe’s career in advertising, publication design and media planning, which has served clients in tourism, resorts, lodging, events, motorsports, manufacturing and importing, heavy industrial construction, and other categories for over 30 years.
+The magazine media group combines Joe’s experience in marketing, demographic analysis, media planning and logistics, as well as publication design and production.
+Joe can be reached via "Contacts,"above, or via social media.

 Randall Bohl Photography began in 1987, with a South of Market studio in San Francisco, California at 9th and Folsom Streets.
 After three years in the Bay Area, Randall re-located to the "warmer/dryer" climes of Scottsdale, Arizona, in 1990.
 Randall has worked as a freelance photographer since receiving a 35mm film SLR in 1977.
 There was a break for college, Western Michigan University, with a three and a half year stint as assistant at Jim Powell Advertising Photography in Kalamazoo.
 Work is about evenly split between the studio and location, with a dash of production work in the film industry.
 His goal is to pile all of the studio work in during the heat of summer, shoot fantastic dawn and dusk shots and travel a bit to do it.
 The portfolio at his website includes a wide variety of commercial/advertising photography, as well as some personal work.
 As Randall says, in a sense it's all personal work, as he just likes shooting.
 Randall comes from an automotive family and has extensive experience with everything from automotive manufacturing, to drag racing, to motorcycles, and he is a patient and accomplished mechanic when need be.
 Randall Bohl is "faster than the speed of darkness."
 His personal passion outside of photography is travel by motorcycle, down the street, through the woods or across the country.
 If it's got two wheels and a motor, he probably likes it.
 His work can be seen at www.randallbohl.com.